KiranWells/ray-graph/README.md

-# ray-grapher
+# RayGrapher

-A raytraced 3D graphing utility that aims to have incredible flexibility
+A raytraced 3D graphing utility that aims to have incredible flexibility.